Database

 Consumer Rights Directive 2011/83/EU

 The Consumer Rights Directive 2011/83/EU provides an updated framework aimed at encouraging online sales.
-The Directive has been implemented by the amendments to the Consumer Protection Act No. 250 in 2016.
+The Directive has been implemented by the Law on Consumer Protection.

 Coverage Horizontal